morinlab/ProDuSe/docs/source/Quick Start.rst

     /path/to/ProDuSe/ProDuSe/ProdusePipleine.py -x /path/to/Stitcher.exe -r /path/to/reference/genome/build -c /path/to/produse/config/file *-sc /path/to/sample/configuration/file*

-All results will be outputted in individual directories under 'produse_analysis_directory'
+All results will be outputted in individual sample directories under 'produse_analysis_directory'.